Find what you're looking for faster, over vast amounts of recorded video with ease

 WCS also moved forward with a pilot project it had trialed in one of its elementary schools: it evaluated placing an Avigilon H4 Fisheye camera and access control locking device in every classroom, and when the project proved successful, it integrated these solutions into other schools as well.
 During the trial, the Avigilon H4 Fisheye camera provided a high-resolution, 360-degree view of an entire room.
 This helped security personnel identify and respond to potentially critical events and allowed school administrators to take a proactive approach to prevent bullying and resolve problems between students.

-Deploying access control technology enabled security personnel, school administrators and receptionists to restrict access to any room or hallway instantly through Avigilon's Access Control Manager (ACM) system, taking emergency preparedness and risk mitigation to new heights.
+Deploying access control technology enabled security personnel, school administrators and receptionists to restrict access to any room or hallway instantly through Access Control Manager (ACM), taking emergency preparedness and risk mitigation to new heights.
 During lockdowns, access to and within school grounds was secured while staff were still able to move between areas with ease.
 At present, ACM™ systems have been implemented at all sites — including the Board of Education's main offices.

 The new security system provides staff and students with powerful protection and also brings them, along with students’ parents, peace of mind.
-With Avigilon access control solutions, classrooms can be secured if critical events occur on campus, and in the event of an emergency, ACM’s area mustering feature helps provide personnel tracking.
+With Motorola Solutions access control solutions, classrooms can be secured if critical events occur on campus, and in the event of an emergency, ACM’s area mustering feature helps provide personnel tracking.
 The ACM mustering feature uses information generated from the swiping of access cards to obtain real-time information on cardholders’ locations, allowing first responders visibility into the movement of personnel going in and out of designated emergency areas.
 This is just one of the ways in which Avigilon offers practical solutions that can help first responders act quickly — and ultimately help protect students, teachers and school staff.